mbloch/mapshaper/docs/development/raster-geotiff-support.md

 Default behavior:

-- Use JPEG when the rendered preview is opaque RGB or gray and no lossless option is requested.
+- Use JPEG when the rendered raster is opaque RGB or gray and no lossless option is requested.
 - Use PNG when transparency is required or when the user requests lossless output.